PostgreSqlStan/postgresqlstan.github.io/_posts/2022-02-22-postgres-interactive-routines.md

 END; $PROC$ LANGUAGE 'plpgsql';
 ```

-The simplified procedure above creates a table of the specified number of columns.
-(I use this when examining that doesn't have column names.)
+(The simplified procedure above creates a table with the specified number of text columns, used to examine data that doesn't have column names.)

 Now, I can call it with this syntax: